Sky Studios: Sky Studios Elstree

 In December 2019, Sky announced plans to develop Sky Studios Elstree.
-The facility is being built at Rowley Lane, Borehamwood, located close to the existing Elstree Studios.
-The final sound stage to be completed was opened by the Duke of Edinburgh in March 2023 and the completion of the whole project was celebrated with Pop Up Cinema screenings for local residents in October 2023.
+The facility was constructed at Rowley Lane, Borehamwood, located close to the existing Elstree Studios.
+The final sound stage was opened by the Duke of Edinburgh in March 2023.The completion of the whole project was celebrated with Pop Up Cinema screenings for local residents in October 2023.
 The studio provides production space for Sky's original content as well as film and TV productions from NBCUniversal, which is owned by Sky's parent company Comcast.

 The facility has 13 stages ranging from 10,000 sq ft to 30,000 sq ft.
 The site also houses post-production facilities and an on-site screening cinema.